-- (d) the approval is not subject to a condition that something must happen before the approval takes effect; and - (e) no application has been made under division 7.3.10 for reconsideration of the approval. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if no application had been made to the AAT for review of the decision to approve the application; - (b) the day after the day the approval is confirmed by the AAT (whether completely or partly).
+- (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if no application had been made to the ACAT for review of the decision to approve the application; - (b) the day after the day the approval is confirmed by the ACAT (whether completely or partly).

-U 179 When development approval takes effect-activity not allowed by lease
+179 When development approval takes effect-activity not allowed by lease

-- (1) This section applies if- - (a) the planning and land authority or Minister approves a development application under section 162; and - (b) the development includes an activity not allowed by a lease of the land where the activity is to be carried out; and - (c) the approval is not subject to a condition that something must happen before the approval takes effect; and - (d) no application has been made under division 7.3.10 for reconsideration of the approval. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if the development did not include an activity not allowed by a lease of the land where the activity is to be carried out;
+- (1) This section applies if- - (a) the planning and land authority or Minister approves a development application under section 162; and - (b) the development includes an activity not allowed by a lease of the land where the activity is to be carried out; and - (c) the approval is not subject to a condition that something must happen before the approval takes effect; and - (d) no application has been made under division 7.3.10 for reconsideration of the approval. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if the development did not include an activity not allowed by a lease of the land where the activity is to be carried out; - (b) the day the variation of the lease to allow the activity takes effect; - (c) if an application for review has been made in relation to the approval-the day after the day-

-- (b) the day the variation of the lease to allow the activity takes effect: - (c) if an application for review has been made in relation to the approval-the day after the day- - (i) the approval is confirmed by the AAT (whether completely or partly); or - (ii) the application for review is withdrawn, dismissed or struck out.
+- (i) the approval is confirmed by the ACAT (whether completely or partly); or - (ii) the application for review is withdrawn, dismissed or struck out.

-A lease variation takes effect on registration (see Land Titles Act 1925, Note
+Note A lease variation takes effect on registration (see Land Titles Act 1925, s 72A (3)).

-U 180 When development approval takes effect-condition to be met
+180 When development approval takes effect-condition to be met

-- (1) This section applies if- - (a) the planning and land authority or Minister approves a development application under section 162; and - (b) the development does not include an activity not allowed by a lease of the land where the activity is to be carried out; and - (c) the approval is subject to a condition that something must happen before the approval takes effect; and - (d) no application has been made under division 7.3.10 for reconsideration of the approval. - The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if the approval were not subject to a condition that something must happen before the approval takes effect; - (b) the day the condition is complied with;
+- (1) This section applies if- - (a) the planning and land authority or Minister approves a development application under section 162; and - (b) the development does not include an activity not allowed by a lease of the land where the activity is to be carried out; and - (c) the approval is subject to a condition that something must happen before the approval takes effect; and - (d) no application has been made under division 7.3.10 for reconsideration of the approval. - (2) The approval of the development application takes effect on the latest of the following days: - (a) the day the approval would take effect under this division if the approval were not subject to a condition that something must happen before the approval takes effect; - (b) the day the condition is complied with; - (c) if an application for review has been made in relation to the approval-the day after the day- - (i) the approval is confirmed by the ACAT (whether completely or partly); or

-- (c) if an application for review has been made in relation to the approval-the day after the day- - (i) the approval is confirmed by the AAT (whether completely or partly); or - (ii) the application for review is withdrawn, dismissed or struck out.
+(ii) the application for review is withdrawn, dismissed or struck out.

-When development approval takes effect-activity not allowed by lease and condition to be met
+181 When development approval takes effect-activity not allowed by lease and condition to be met